-- (1) Unless it is earlier revoked, a WHS entry permit expires at the first of the following to occur: - (a) at the end of the term of the WHS entry permit; - (b) at the end of the term of the entry permit held by the WHS entry permit holder under the Fair Work Act; - (c) when the permit holder ceases to be an official of the union that applied for the permit;
+- (1) Unless it is earlier revoked, a WHS entry permit expires at the first of the following to occur: - (a) at the end of the term of the WHS entry permit,

-- (d) the union that applied for the permit ceases to be an organisation that is registered, or taken to be registered, under the Fair Work (Registered Organisations) Act 2009 (Cth). - (2) An application may be made for the issue of a subsequent WHS entry permit before or after the current WHS entry permit expires.
+- (b) at the end of the term of the entry permit held by the WHS entry permit holder under: - (i) the Fair Work Act, or - (ii) the Industrial Relations Act 1996, - (c) when the permit holder ceases to be an official of the union that applied for the permit, - (d) the union that applied for the permit ceases to be: - (i) an organisation that is registered, or taken to be registered, under the Fair Work (Registered Organisations) Act 2009 of the Commonwealth, or - (ii) an association of employees or independent contractors, or both, that is registered or recognised as such an association (however described) under the Industrial Relations Act 1996. - (2) An application may be made for the issue of a subsequent WHS entry permit before or after the current WHS entry permit expires.